Stephen Danz & Associates Files Employee Claims for Violations of the Federal False Claims Act

 The False Claims Act’s key provisions

-The federal government has several whistleblower statutes that provide that anyone who properly alerts the U.S. Department of Justice to fraud can be entitled to a percentage of any recovery.
-The of these statues is the federal False Claims Act (FCA) which was enacted during the administration of oldest President Abraham Lincoln.
-The purpose of the FCA was primarily to help the government discover when individuals and companies were lying or making misrepresentation in order to be awarded contracts with the U.S. Department of Defense.
+The federal government has several whistleblower statutes that provide that anyone who properly alerts the U.S. Department of Justice of fraud can be entitled to a percentage of any recovery.
+The federal False Claims Act (FCA) was enacted during the administration of President Abraham Lincoln.
+The purpose of the FCA was primarily to help the government discover when individuals and companies were lying or making misrepresentation, in order to be awarded contracts with the U.S. Department of Defense.

-The FCA has been amended several times starting with the year 1986.
+The FCA has been amended several times starting in 1986.
 The False Claims Act includes the right to bring lawsuits against wrongdoers who overbilled, billed for products or services that weren’t provided, knowingly provided substandard parts, and other improper billing.
 The FCA now covers fraud involving many different government agencies in addition to the U.S. Department of Defense.